Traveling to Ho Chi Minh City in the rainy season?! That is great news!

 Tip: If you’re concerned about the ice in Vietnam, it’s safe to consume.
 Most of the ice used by restaurants and cafes is manufactured and uses filtered water.

 4. Don’t like coffee?
-Drink a bubble tea instead!
+Drink bubble tea instead!

 We’re on Team Tea and love drinking Taiwanese bubble tea/boba.
 Luckily, Ho Chi Minh City has a plethora of bubble tea shops to choose from.

 Head to the cross street of Đường Huỳnh Thúc Kháng and Hồ Tùng Mậu, nearby the Nguyen Hue Walking Street.
-There is a dozen of bubble tea shops from Koi, Gong Cha, Tea 4 U, Sharetea, and more to get your boba fix.
+There are a dozen of bubble tea shops from Koi, Gong Cha, Sharetea, and more to get your boba fix.
 Many of the shops will have indoor seating.
 We’re a fan of Koi since the golden honey bubbles are soft, chewy, and has the right amount of sweetness.